vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

    > helm repo add stable https://charts.helm.sh/stable
    > ```

 4. Install the Ingress Controller resource to handle ingress requests as they come in.
-The Ingress Controller will receive a public IP of its own on the Azure Load Balancer and be able to handle requests for multiple services over port 80 and 443.
+The Ingress Controller will receive a public IP of its own on the Azure Load Balancer and handle requests for multiple services over ports 80 and 443.

    ```bash
    helm install nginx-ingress ingress-nginx/ingress-nginx \